 6

-This code creates a simple React component that displays 'Hello World!' on the page.
+This code creates a React component that renders an h1 element with the text 'Hello, World!' to the DOM.

 1<script>